-6.2 Regulatory Environment
+7.2 Regulatory Environment

 For telemedicine, the NHC issued a series of notices and opinions in 2020 to encourage healthcare institutions to leverage telemedicine to release the pressure of offline delivery of healthcare services.
-Although there has been a rapid acceleration of telemedicine, some gaps and issues remain to be resolved and clarified from a national policy perspective, such as the expansion of the scope of internet-based diagnosis and treatment, and the application of internet-based diagnosis and treatment on first-time visits, etc.
+Although there has been a rapid acceleration of telemedicine, some gaps and issues remain to be resolved and clarified from a national policy perspective, such as the expansion of the scope of internet-based diagnosis and treatment, and the application of internet-based diagnosis and treatment on firsttime visits.

-6.3 Payment and Reimbursement
+7.3 Payment and Reimbursement